How To Stiff Arm a Defender In Football

 Focus on keeping your balance while pushing the player to the ground.
 Once complete, keep running as fast as possible and look to stiff arm another player.

-When Not To Stiff Arm
+When To Not Use The Stiff Arm

 Players who often run up the middle should try to avoid stiff arming.
 When you go to stiff arm another player, there’s a good chance you’re focusing on the player you are stiff arming, not the actual football itself.